 Students on Tardy Probation, with more than 10 tardies, will not be allowed to attend or participate in any school-sponsored activity that is not academically related/required until consequences are fulfilled as determined by their dean.
-This includes all sports activities (games and practices) and any school sponsored activity (Prom, dances, plays, clubs, non-academic/required field trips etc.).
+This includes all sports activities (games and practices) and any school sponsored activity (Prom, dances, plays, clubs, non-academic/required field trips, etc.).
+Tardies accumulate until they are served.
+Unserved tardies carry over to the next academic year.